EthicalSource/phot-the-mobile-phone/src/_journals/it-felt-like-going-back-in-time.md

   - Culture & Behaviors
 year: 2004
 prompt: Describe a significant moment in your life that involved a mobile phone.
+response: "\"In 2004 and 2005, I lived in China, where a lot of life happened via SMS.
+When I came back to the US in 2005, SMS was barely a thing.
+Phone companies were charging per message or selling bundles of messages.
+People wouldn't respond to messages.
+Sometimes people wouldn't even open messages, because you had to pay for it.
+It felt like going back in time...\""
 media:
   thumbnail: /images/shared/default-entry.jpg
   alt: "Decorative placeholder image: Grayscale logo for A People's History of
     Tech on a light grey colored background."
 source: Nick
 ---

-"In 2004 and 2005, I lived in China, where a lot of life happened via SMS.
-When I came back to the US in 2005, SMS was barely a thing.
-Phone companies were charging per message or selling bundles of messages.
-People wouldn't respond to messages.
-Sometimes people wouldn't even open messages, because you had to pay for it.
-It felt like going back in time..."